-In Singapore, the Monetary Authority of Singapore is looking to make sustainable finance a defining feature of Singapore's role as an international financial centre.
+In Singapore, the Monetary Authority of Singapore has taken active steps to make sustainable finance a defining feature of Singapore's role as an international financial centre.

 At Rajah & Tann, we understand that the provision of green and sustainable finance involves many responsible risk decision-making processes to balance the objectives of promoting positive environmental and social change and robust corporate governance while achieving sustained financial and economic returns.

-Our sustainability financing specialist lawyers have a keen understanding of the Green Loan Principles (GLP) and the Sustainability Linked Loan Principles (SLLP).
-We have acted for banks and corporates in green and sustainability linked financing in Singapore across sectors, ranging from real estate and hospitality to energy and agriculture, and in many "first of its kind" transactions.
+Our sustainability financing specialist lawyers have a keen understanding on the sustainable financing principles, industry standards and taxonomies and regulatory requirements and frameworks.
+We have acted for banks and corporates in green and sustainable financing in Singapore across sectors, ranging from real estate and hospitality to energy and agriculture, and in many "first of its kind" transactions.

-Our experience and expertise in this area mean that we will be able to address the commercial aspects and economic objectives of the transactions, and at the same time assist the parties to fulfil the legal and technical requirements set out in GLP and SLLP.
-For banking clients, this would also include checking that such transactions are in line with their lending criteria and policies.
+Our experience and expertise in this area mean that we will be able to address the commercial aspects and economic objectives of the transactions, and at the same time assist the parties to fulfil the legal and technical requirements set out market principles for sustainable financing.

 On the broader front, we can help you understand what "green" and "sustainable" mean, and its impact on businesses and processes.
-We can help you unpack and reconcile the different global standards and regulations on green and sustainable finance.
+We can help you unpack and reconcile the different global standards, regulations and taxonomies on green and sustainable finance.
 We can also advise you on the adaptation of your business to take into account these factors, to facilitate your transition to refreshed modes of operation.

 On the macro front, sustainable finance is a new and evolving growth area in Singapore and in the region, and there will be new laws, regulations and best practices guide to set the parameters.
 We have strong advisory teams on financial regulations, environment and healthcare related laws, which would be able to support you in addressing legal and compliance issues that may arise.